B4rb4r0ss4/B4rb4r0ss4/README.md

 - maths
 - linux user

-Currently working on a project int C++ that generates and solves mazes
+Currently working on a project in C++ that generates and solves mazes

 You can reach me
 - mail: lukasz.stodolka100@gmail.com